 Here is a link to a copy of the park map.

-I felt like we could easily spend two hours there as a family!
+I felt like we easily spend 1-2 hours there as a family!
 That is without doing something big like an event, boat tour, or renting kayaks or bikes.

 In our tour group we learned that all in all this project has been in the works for 4-5 years and was 20 million dollars!
 The amount of forethought and planning it took to create every detail of this park was awe-inspiring!
 There is so much to do in Promenade Park and I’m excited to return!
 Definitely add this spot to your must-do items when visiting Fort Wayne and if you’re a local get out and enjoy this beautiful and unique city park!